Company Registration in Malta

 - Financial Statements: Companies must prepare, audit, and file financial statements with the Maltese government to demonstrate their financial situation.

-- Company Secretary: Every Malta Private Exempt Company must appoint a company secretary, who cannot be the same person as the director, but can be an individual or a corporate body from any country.
+- The company secretary: Any Malta Private Exempt Company shall have a company secretary, apart from the director who cannot assume both roles; however, this can be an individual or corporate body of any country.

-- Annual General Meetings: Shareholders are required to hold an annual meeting, which can be conducted in any country.
+- Annual General Meetings: Shareholders are obliged to hold an annual meeting which can take place in any country.

 Key advantages for your business